johnelse/ocaml-webtest/README.md

 This will create the global Javascript object `webtest` which exposes a simple API for running the test suite.

+* `webtest.run` is a function with no arguments - calling it will run the test suite.
 * `webtest.finished` is a boolean indicating whether the suite run has finished.
 * `webtest.passed` is a boolean indicating whether all the tests passed.
 * `webtest.log` contains the log produced by running the tests.